MeetKai/functionary/README.md

 ## Llama.cpp Inference

-Make sure that [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) is successully installed in your system.
-Functionary v2 is fully integrated into llama-cpp-python from v0.2.18 onwards.
+Make sure that the latest version of [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) is successully installed in your system.
+Functionary v2 is fully integrated into llama-cpp-python.
 You can perform inference using Functionary's GGUF models either via normal chat completion or through llama-cpp-python's OpenAI-compatible server which behaves similarly to ours.

 The following is the sample code using normal chat completion: